Fine-grained uncertainty relation under the relativistic motion: FGUR for a nonuniform-moving cavity

 We depict above uncertainty bounds for measurements performed within cavity in Fig. \ref{FGUR3}.
-We find that both uncertainty bounds (\ref{fgur3}) and (\ref{fgur4}) are now periodic in time $\tau_1$, which measures the duration of the cavity acceleration, with the period $T=4Lx_1\tanh(h/2)/h$.
-The evolution of the uncertainty bound can be interpreted as a result of the entanglement generation between the field modes in the single rigid cavity that plays the role of quantum memory \cite{FGUR2}.
+Firstly, we find that both uncertainty bounds (\ref{fgur3}), (\ref{fgur4}) and (\ref{bound++}) are now periodic in time $\tau_1$, which measures the duration of the cavity acceleration, with the period $T=4Lx_1\tanh(h/2)/h$.
 By properly choosing the parameters to ensure that $\tau_1=nT$ with $n\in \mathbb{N}$, the uncertainty bounds are protected \cite{FENG2}, recovering the value $\frac{1}{2}+\frac{1}{2\sqrt2}$ as in inertial case.
-While the uncertainty change is very small due to the low acceleration approximation $|k|h\ll1$ imposed, our results could provide a novel way to detect the relativistic effect by future quantum metrology.
+However, we observe an interesting violation of uncertainty bound $\frac{1}{2}+\frac{1}{2\sqrt2}$ for quantum measurements with specific outcomes, such as $(0^x,0^z)$ and $(1^x,0^z)$.
+This can be interpreted as a result of the entanglement generation between the field modes in the single rigid cavity that plays the role of quantum memory \cite{FGUR2}.
+Therefore, with employing the relativistic effect on localized quantum system, one may achieve lower uncertainty bound and higher precision of outcomes prediction than in the non-relativistic frame.

-On the other hand, for arbitrary acceleration duration $\tau_1\neq nT$, measurements with outcomes $(0^x,0^z)$ and $(1^x,1^z)$ can be distinguished from each other by the corresponding uncertainty bounds (\ref{fgur3}) and (\ref{fgur4}).
-By a straightforward calculation, it can be shown that measurements $(0^x,1^z)$ share the same bound (\ref{fgur4}) with $(1^x,1^z)$, while $(1^x,0^z)$ has the same bound (\ref{fgur3}) with $(0^x,0^z)$.
-Therefore, same as Unruh effect, we conclude that the relativistic motion of a rigid cavity can provoke the distinguishability between the measurements in MUBs that share the same bound $\frac{1}{2}+\frac{1}{2\sqrt2}$ for an inertial observer.
+For arbitrary acceleration duration $\tau_1\neq nT$, measurements with outcomes $(0^x,0^z)$ and $(1^x,1^z)$ can be distinguished from each other by the corresponding uncertainty bounds (\ref{fgur3}) and (\ref{fgur4}).
+Therefore, same as first scenario with Unruh effect, we conclude that the relativistic motion of a rigid cavity can provoke the distinguishability between the measurements in MUBs that share the same bound $\frac{1}{2}+\frac{1}{2\sqrt2}$ for an inertial observer.

+Finally, we would like to remark the experimental side of our results.
+While most of experimental tests of relativistic quantum information require an extremely high acceleration for global field modes, in localized scenario, the only approximation in our analysis was to work in the small acceleration regime with $|k|h\ll1$.
+Numerical estimation suggests \cite{BOX2} that the magnitude of relativistic modification already become observable at microgravity acceleration of $10^{-10}$ $\mbox{ms}^{-2}$.
+Indeed, with high-precision quantum optics techniques, the upper bound of quantum entanglement in non-inertial reference frames has been determined recently \cite{ex1} to uniform acceleration imposed by low-$g$ free-fall motion.
+As the range of our estimation is also under the ability of such cutting-edge technology, following above lines \cite{ex2}, we believe that a novel cavity experiment in non-inertial frame could be proposed in near future to test the relativistic modification of quantum information protocol.